mobilebarn/UNIFIED_COMMERCE/FINAL_IMPLEMENTATION_SUMMARY.md

 ## 🎉 Conclusion

-The Unified Commerce platform has successfully achieved its core objective of creating a modern, scalable e-commerce solution with GraphQL Federation.
+Retail OS has successfully achieved its core objective of creating a modern, scalable e-commerce solution with GraphQL Federation.
 All backend services are operational and connected through the GraphQL gateway, providing a unified API for frontend applications.

 The foundation is now in place for building out the remaining frontend applications and deployment infrastructure.
 The platform is ready for the next phase of development, which will focus on creating user-facing applications and production deployment configurations.